geluso/learn-programming-programming-board-games/03-grid-games/01-connect-four/README.md

 ```

 ## Searching for Win Conditions
+OK, searching for winning conditions in the grid is not a totally new concept,
+but it's scaled up from what we were looking at in Tic Tac Toe.
+It's worth some
+penciling on paper.

+The number of places where winning combinations can occur in Connect Four is
+much larger than the eight winning combinations a line could occur in Tic Tac
+Toe.
+We're going to need to either enumerate out all possible winning locations
+manually, or write code that searches for them.
+We'll learn a good technique
+involving a "jig" and a "Ouija board" to search for all solutions.

+There's 50 locations where four-in-a-row can occur on a 5x7 board.

+* Horizontal: 4 positions per row * 5 rows = 20 possibilities
+* Vertical: 2 positions per column * 7 columns = 14 possibilities
+* Forward slash: 8 possibilities
+* Back slash: 8 possibilities
+* 50 total location possibilities

 Here's a visual representation of the patterns we'll need to check for across
 the grid.
 We need to check for four-in-a-row horizontally, vertically, in a
 forward-slash diagonal and a back-slash diagonal.